Lieutenant governor digs in heels on ‘Wuhan virus’ tweet

 The claim that COVID-19 originated in a lab in Wuhan has been scrutinized in the past year by health officials, including the leading U.S. infectious disease specialist, Dr. Anthony Fauci.

-The claim was further muddied Monday when a draft obtained by the AP from the World Health Organization’s inquiry said it was “extremely unlikely” that the virus emerged accidentally from a Chinese laboratory and was likely spread from animals to humans.
+The claim was further muddied when a draft obtained by the AP on Monday and formally published Tuesday from the World Health Organization’s inquiry said it was “extremely unlikely” that the virus emerged accidentally from a Chinese laboratory and was likely spread from animals to humans.

-Yet for nearly a week, Husted has defended a tweet that linked to an article in which Robert Redford, the ex-director of the Centers for Disease Control and Prevention, said, without citing evidence, that he believed the virus originated in a lab in Wuhan.
+Yet for nearly a week, Husted has defended a tweet that linked to an article in which Robert Redfield, the ex-director of the Centers for Disease Control and Prevention, said, without citing evidence, that he believed the virus originated in a lab in Wuhan.

 “So it appears it was the Wuhan Virus after all?”
 Husted tweeted Friday from his personal account.

-Note: This story has been corrected to show that the former CDC director’s name is Robert Redfield, not Robert Redford.